-An effective technology stack is flexible enough to allow you to adopt new tools as you need to.
+An effective GTM technology stack is flexible enough to allow you to adopt new tools as you need to.
 At the same time, systems that need to communicate with one another need to be able to do so seamlessly.
-That’s challenging, considering most tools come with a limited number of native integrations.

 Many companies choose to purchase systems that help overcome gaps in communication and processes between systems.
-For example, with a change intelligence platform, you can see how systems impact one another and prevent costly, time-consuming mistakes when you make changes.
+For example, using Sonar’s Salesforce change mangement platform, you can see how systems impact one another and prevent costly, time-consuming mistakes when you make changes.

 Building and maintaining an effective tech stack requires consistent oversight.
 How are your tools working together?
 Are they communicating effectively?
 How will new tools impact your current workflows?
 Oftentimes, individual employees or teams consider new tech purchases from a siloed perspective.
 It’s best to make someone responsible for helping guide those decisions and keep everyone aware of the bigger picture.

 Even with one person or team providing oversight into your tech stack, you need a framework to help you visualize overlaps and points of dependency.
-This awesome tech stack diagram from our friends at Onna is a great example.
-With this framework, you can get a bird’s-eye view on what your current tech stack includes, how it aligns to your customer journey, and easily discern which functions are missing.
+This awesome tech stack diagram from our friends at Onna is a great example:

 Here’s how Kevin uses the diagram: